 Book vouchers are available; however, be advised that many UMGC courses will not require you to purchase books or other materials.
 Please check your class syllabi for information specific to your courses.
 Book voucher requests cannot be canceled.
 If you request a book voucher and only use a portion of the funds, UMGC must wait until the end of the semester to reconcile your account and refund the unused funds to you.
 You can apply for a book allowance using the Book Voucher Request, accessible from Finances in MyUMGC.

 Once your financial aid disburses to your account and pays any outstanding tuition or fees, any funds in excess of your charges will be refunded to you.
+Financial aid credit balance refunds are subject to review by UMGC.
+Eligible refunds will be processed in accordance with Title IV regulations.
 Read more about refunds.

 Scholarship awarding will begin after the July 15 priority filing deadline and continue through the summer until all funds are exhausted.
 Please remember that applying for a scholarship does not guarantee you will receive one.
 If you are awarded a scholarship, you will receive a congratulatory letter via e-mail after you are awarded.
 All applicants will receive notification of the awarding decision by September 1.

 For most Maryland Higher Education Commission scholarships and/or grants, the funds will disburse to your account on the first disbursement date after the start date of the course that fulfills the enrollment requirement for your award.
 For example, if you are an undergraduate student who receives a grant that requires full-time enrollment, and three of your courses (9 credits) begin on September 1, but your fourth course (3 credits) doesn’t begin until October 1, your grant will disburse on the first disbursement date after October 1.